When you use type hints/annotations in Python, you could be using them for one or more of at least 5 different things:

 Code documentation

-A type hint can be used to tell user what kind of objects a function accepts or produces.
+A type hint can be used to tell a user what kind of objects a function accepts or produces.
 This can be extracted in automatically created docs, or shown in your editor (in which case it also falls under “Interactive programming help”).

 An interesting application of this is drf-spectacular, which uses type hints as well as other information to extract an OpenAPI spec from a project using DRF.
 This spec, as well as serving as documentation or input to tools like redoc or Swagger UI, can also be used for type checking or code generation in another language, typically for web frontend code, via tools like OpenAPI generator.